scala/docs.scala-lang/overviews/quasiquotes/expression-details.md

 ## Assign and Update

-Assign and update are two related ways to explictly mutate a variable or collection:
+Assign and update are two related ways to explicitly mutate a variable or collection:

     scala> val assign = q"x = 2"
     assign: universe.Tree = x = 2